The Clear Edge

 Time investment: 3–4 hours total across 4 weeks.

-Most founders skip this.
-They raise rates verbally or with vague emails.
-That creates confusion.
-Confusion creates churn.
+Most founders skip this step and raise rates verbally or with vague emails, which creates confusion that then turns into churn.

 Change 2: Pricing Discipline

-You’ll need to quote the new rate consistently.
-No “just this once” discounts.
-No sliding back to old pricing when a lead hesitates.
+You’ll need to quote the new rate consistently with every lead—no “just this once” discounts, no sliding back to old pricing when a prospect hesitates.

-This feels uncomfortable for 2-3 weeks.
-Then it becomes normal.
+This pricing discipline feels uncomfortable for 2–3 weeks, then becomes your new normal.

-Operators who held pricing discipline added $18K-$28K monthly within 60 days.
-Operators who slid back to old rates stayed flat.
+Operators who held this discipline added $18K–$28K in monthly revenue within 60 days; operators who slid back to old rates stayed flat.

 The Cost: 8–12% Client Churn